 Along with this filing, J&J upped its original settlement plan from $8 to $9 billion to be paid out over 25 years to resolve all current and future ovarian cancer talc claims.
 Judge Lopez is expected to approve or deny the settlement in January 2025

-While 83% of current claimants and the future claims representative of the case support this, The US Department of Justice filed a motion to dismiss Red River Talc's bankruptcy case in October, describing it as a “textbook example of bad faith bankruptcy.”
-Critics argue that J&J’s use of bankruptcy is less about addressing harm equitably and more about protecting its bottom line.
+While 83% of current claimants and the case's future claims representative support this, the US Department of Justice filed a motion to dismiss Red River Talc's bankruptcy case in October, describing it as a “textbook example of bad faith bankruptcy.”
+The motion argues that J&J’s use of bankruptcy is less about addressing harm equitably and more about protecting its bottom line.

 Whether the court agrees remains to be seen.